shopware/shopware/src/Docs/Resources/current/2-internals/4-plugins/010-shopware-migration-assistant/030-dataSelection-and-dataSet.md

 </service>
 ```

-It is also possible to specify the same `DataSets` in multiple `DataSelections` (which should be only done if not possible otherwise).
+It is also possible to specify the same `DataSets` in multiple `DataSelections` (this should only be done if no other options are available).
 Have a look at the `ProductReviewDataSelection`:
 ```php
 <?php declare(strict_types=1);